Look at the following example:

 To prevent this error,

-we can use dig
+we can use dig.
+Take a look

 at the example given below: